 We Will Handle the Insurance Claims Process

-In the chaotic aftermath of a serious accident, it helps to have an attorney advocating for your best interests and managing the confusing legal matters.
+In the chaotic aftermath of a serious accident, it helps to have an attorney advocating for your best interests and managing confusing legal matters.
 You certainly do not want to inadvertently mishandle your claim and miss out on the financial recovery that you deserve.

 Insurers often dispute liability, and there is usually an intensive investigation.
 When you are up against a commercial trucking company, the process of gathering evidence, proving fault, and calculating future damages becomes even trickier.

-We Will Stand with You in Court, if Necessary
+We Will Stand With You in Court, If Necessary